Overview of WannaCry

 *If you want to enable or open port 445 in Windows 7 in the future, just delete the new created rule in Windows Firewall, or change the value data from 0 to 1, or just delete the value in Registry Editor or switch Disabled to Automatic in Server Properties.

-Other Tips for Surviving WannaCry and Petya Worm Hack
+Other Helpful Tips for Surviving WannaCry and Petya Worm Hack

 Disabling TCP port 445 or other dangerous ports is one of the most important steps in against ransomware.
 Nevertheless, we can do more in other aspects.
 Below are tips listed by security experts.